 Application logging

 Application logging is the systematic practice of recording significant events, operations, and activities occurring within a software application.
-This process captures essential data points including user authentication attempts, data access patterns, configuration changes, system errors, and security-related occurrences.
-By maintaining a detailed audit trail of application behavior and user activity, organizations create an invaluable record that supports monitoring, troubleshooting, and security analysis.
+This includes capturing data such as user authentication attempts, data access requests, configuration changes, system errors, anomalous behavior, and security-related occurrences.
+By creating a detailed and immutable audit trail, application logging serves as a fundamental security control that provides visibility into how an application is being used and whether it is operating as expected.